Urban and Regional Planning (PLAN)

 PLAN 637 Environment and Development (3) Theories and practice of development; how changing development paradigms shape different ideas concerning the environment and the management of natural resources; emerging debates in development and environment in post-modern era.
 (Cross-listed as GEOG 637)

-PLAN 638 Asian Development and Urbanization (3) Examination of the linkage between national and urban development in Asian industrializing economies; review of development theories and policy issues applied in selected Asian economies; illustration of planning responses and consequences.
+PLAN 638 Asian Development and Urbanization (3) Theories of globalization and sustainability in development, impacts of globalization and sustainability on development planning and policy formation, selected case studies of Asia-Pacific development.
 Pre: (630 or ASAN 600) with a grade of B or above.
 (Cross-listed as ASAN 638 and GEOG 638)